tr3ck3r/linklight/exercises/ansible_tower/6-api/README.md

 ## First API Call:

-To see the kind of things you can call, try:
+To see the kind of things you can call, try hitting https://<public IP>/api/v2/

 ![apiv2](tower-api-v2.png)

 ## Calling the API to check status:

-Calling the API ping can be a useful 'health' check:
+Calling the API ping can be a useful 'health' check. https://<public IP>/api/v2/ping/

 ![ping](tower-api-v2-ping.png)